ELEVEN NCAA Football Championship Subdivision

 • Defensive end Greg Peach won the 2008 Buck Buchanan Award presented by The Sports Network to the top defensive player in FCS.
 He earned first-team All-America honors on five different teams and was the College Sporting News FCS Defensive Player of the Year and the Big Sky Conference Defensive MVP.
 The two-time All-American led FCS with averages of 1.64 sacks and 2.1 tackles for loss per game, while setting school records with totals of 18 sacks in 2008 and 35 1/2 in his career.
 He now plays for the Winnipeg Blue Bombers in the CFL after a short stint with the Hamilton Tiger-Cats and a longer tenure with the Edmonton Eskimos.

 • Quarterback Erik Meyer won the 2005 Walter Payton Award presented by The Sports Network to the top player in the NCAA Championship Subdivision.
 He and wide receiver Eric Kimble were Eastern’s first-ever back-to-back All-America selections at their positions.
-Meyer now plays for the Spokane Shock in the Arena Football League, and served as a student assistant coach for the Eagles in 2012.
+Meyer now plays San Jose in the Arena Football League after several successful seasons with the Spokane Shock, and served as a student assistant coach for the Eagles in 2012.
 He was the AFL MVP in 2013, and was quarterbacks coach at Central Washington in fall of 2013.

 • Quarterback Matt Nichols finished fourth in the voting for the 2009 Walter Payton Award presented by The Sports Network, capping a record-breaking career.
 He broke school and Big Sky records for passing yards with 12,616 and total offense with 13,308.
 At the time, both marks ranked sixth all-time in FCS history.
 He eventually signed a free agent contract with the Dallas Cowboys of the National Football League, and is now with the Edmonton Eskimos where he is reunited with former Eastern teammate J.C.
 Sherritt.

-• Matt Johnson was drafted in the fourth round of the 2012 National Football League Draft by the Dallas Cowboys, but injuries kept him from playing in 2012 and 2013.
+• Matt Johnson was drafted in the fourth round of the 2012 National Football League Draft by the Dallas Cowboys, but injuries kept him from playing in in the regular season in his three seasons with the club (2012-14).
 The 2010 FCS All-American started every game he played as an Eagle (45) and was twice selected as a first team All-Big Sky selection.
 He finished his career just one interception away from the school record of 18.
 He was also only nine interception return yards from the record of 219 held by Kurt Schulz and his six career forced fumbles tied for the school record.

 • A total of 74 Eagles have been drafted or signed free agent contracts with NFL or CFL teams since 1989.
-Seven Eagles have been selected to participate in the NFL Scouting Combine in the past 11 years (2003-2013), with seven selected to play in eight different college all-star games.
-Most recently, T.J.
-Lee III played in the 2014 National Football League Players Association Collegiate Bowl, and Bo Levi Mitchell played in the same game in 2012.
+Seven Eagles have been selected to participate in the NFL Scouting Combine in the past 12 years (2003-2014), with nine selected to play in eight different college all-star games.
+Most recently, safety Tevin McDonald played in the 2015 East-West Shrine Game, and offensive tackle Jake Rodgers played in the National Football League Players Association Collegiate Bowl.
+In 2013, T.J.
+Lee III played in the NFLPA game, and Bo Levi Mitchell played in the same game in 2012.
 Wide receiver Brandon Kaufman was selected to participate in the prestigious NFL Scouting Combine on Feb.
 20-26, 2013, in Indianapolis, Ind.
 In addition, fellow wide receiver Nicholas Edwards played in the 2013 Casino Del Sol College All-Star Game in Tucson, Ariz.
 Nathan Overbay and Matt Nichols were selected for the 2010 East-West Shrine Game, the same game Michael Roos played in back in 2005.

-• The Eagles have won 118 first-team FCS All-America honors in the past 17 seasons (1997-2013), with a total of 125.
-The latest additions to the All-America list from 2013 (first team only) were quarterback Vernon Adams Jr., wide receiver Cooper Kupp, center Ashton Miller and cornerback T.J.
+• The Eagles have won 133 first-team FCS All-America honors in the past 18 seasons (1997-2014), with a total of 141 in school history.
+The latest additions to the All-America list from 2014 (first team only) are quarterback Vernon Adams Jr., wide receiver Cooper Kupp and offensive tackle Jake Rodgers.
+In 2013, the first team All-Americans were Adams, Kupp, center Ashton Miller and cornerback T.J.
 Lee III.
 In 2012, first team selections were wide receiver Brandon Kaufman, offensive tackle Will Post, kicker Jimmy Pavel and cornerback T.J.
 Lee III.
 In 2011, first team All-Americans were quarterback Bo Levi Mitchell, wide receiver Nicholas Edwards and center Chris Powers.
 In 2010, first team selections included running back Taiwan Jones, linebacker J.C.
 Sherritt, center Chris Powers, safety Matt Johnson, wide receiver Brandon Kaufman and defensive tackle Renard Williams.

 Eagle Tradition . . .

-• The Eagles are one of only four schools to have made the playoffs at least six times in the past 10 years (2004-13).
-The others are Appalachian State, Montana, and New Hampshire.
-The Eagles have four appearances in the last five years (2009-13), with only New Hampshire, North Dakota State and Appalachian State also currently on that list.
-Eastern’s 10th appearance in the playoffs in 2013 made EWU the 16th team in FCS to have 10 or more appearances.
+• The Eagles are one of only three schools to have made the playoffs at least eight times in the past 11 years (2004-14).
+The others are Montana and New Hampshire.
+The Eagles have five appearances in the last six years (2009-14), with only New Hampshire and North Dakota State also currently on that list.
+Eastern’s 11th appearance in the playoffs in 2014 made EWU the 16th team in FCS to have 11 or more appearances.

-• The Eagles have had 21 offensive linemen earn All-America accolades in the last 20 years (1993-2012) while winning 22 first team All-Big Sky Conference honors (1993-2013).
-Center Ashton Miller became the 22nd first team All-Big Sky selection and the 21st All-American in 2013.
-Will Post earned both awards in 2012, with Steven Forgette also earning All-America accolades.
-Chris Powers won both awards after helping lead EWU to the NCAA Division I title in 2010 and then earning the same honors as a senior in 2011.
+• The Eagles have had 23 offensive linemen earn All-America accolades in the last 22 years (1993-2014) while winning 24 first team All-Big Sky Conference honors (1993-2014).
+Tackle Jake Rodgers and guard Aaron Neary became the latest players to earn both honors in 2014.
+Center Ashton Miller earned both honors in 2013 and Will Post was a double winner in 2012 when Steven Forgette also earned All-America accolades.
+Chris Powers won both awards after helping lead EWU to the NCAA Division I title in 2010, and then earned the same honors as a senior in 2011.

 • In 12 of the last 19 seasons (1995-2013), Eastern has had a 1,000-yard rusher, including eight different players.
 The latest is Quincy Forte in the 2013 season when he finished with 1,208.
 Taiwan Jones had 1,213 yards in 2009 and went over the 1,000-yard mark again in 2010 with 1,742 yards.